Home

 International Financial Reporting Standards

 Another alternative to GAAP on an international scale is the International Financial Reporting Standards (IFRS) for SMEs.
-This reporting standard was established in 2009 because SMEs represent more than 95% of companies in developing and developed countries.
+This reporting standard was established in 2009 because SMEs represent more than 90% of companies worldwide.

-Otherwise known as “IFRS light,” this is a good option for U.S. companies looking to expand overseas or enter the international market.
-This particular accounting standard is intended for unlisted companies, making it suitable for private small and medium enterprises.
+Otherwise known as “IFRS light,” this is a good option for U.S. companies that don’t plan to go public but are looking to expand overseas or enter the international market.

 Some targeted users include (but are not limited to) venture capital entities providing lending, vendors or suppliers assessing the financial health of foreign customers or suppliers, and lenders to multinationals, to mention just a few.